Enhancing Health with Indoor Air

 Thermal conditions in office buildings are generally viewed from the perspective of comfort rather than health.
 Priority is placed on maintaining uniform conditions that can't meet the wide range of personal factors and preferences people have.
 While there are six factors that affect thermal comfort most buildings use only air temperature to manage indoor conditions.
 Perhaps we create suboptimal indoor environments by avoiding variation and ignoring the influence of other factors like humidity on health.
 The limitations to our conventional approach are evident in the fact that ASHRAE 55 standard for thermal comfort accepts as success receiving complaints from 1 in 5 occupants that conditions are too hot or too cold.

-Indoor temperatures are generally kept to between 68-76 Degrees Fahrenheit.
-Outside this range more people complain of discomfort and find they are slower, less precise and less able to focus on tasks.
 After temperature, humidity has the most significant impact on health and performance.
 However, it has little direct impact on results in comfort surveys.
 Human beings have no direct ability to sense RH and perceive it instead as discomfort with temperature or as “stuffy” air.
 While high-humidity leads to significant, often visible, mold and other microbial growth, dry air’s issues are generally unfelt and unseen.
 For this reason, lower bounds for RH have been gradually removed from ASHRAE standards for comfort and ventilation.
 Poor experience with humidification in older building system designs has made many designers wary of actively addressing dry air.
 However, improved design and equipment and an emerging body of research supports testing methods to tighten control of RH around an optimal range.

 |Approach||RH Range |

 |Environmental / Health Outcome|